cheunste/xmasLEDTree/README.md

 ##Introduction

 This is the github page for the LED Christmas Tree project shown in XXXXXXXXXXXXXX.
-The LED Christmas Tree is a project that is inspired by the [LEDmas Tree] (http://www.hownottoengineer.com/projects/ledMAS.html).
+The LED Christmas Tree is a project that is inspired by the [LEDmas Tree by HNTE] (http://www.hownottoengineer.com/projects/ledMAS.html).

-Unlike the original LEDmas Tree, my version is significantly smaller and a bit cheaper.
+Unlike HNTE's  LEDmas Tree, this version is significantly smaller (hence a bit cheaper), play music, can be somewhat controlled by user via an android app and has a spectrum analyzer mode that lights up LEDs based on the music that's playing.

+The entire project contains four separate parts

+1. The "tree" itself, which contains all the LEDS and the acrylic glass.
+2. The raspberry pi, which is used to play music user have stored on it and receive command from the Android app.
+3. The audio amplifier and filter circuit, which is used to amplifier the sound wave from the raspberry pi and to limit frequency to 10kHz.
+4. The microcontroller circuit, used as both a spectrum analyzer and to light up LEDs.
+5. The Android app, used to give user some interaction such as playing/pause music or changing animation mode.

-The "tree" is built from a sheet of acrylic glass and split into six levels (or bases) and have four strips of WS2812 LEDs on them.
+The "tree" itself is built from acrylic glass, a pvc pipe and a block of wood.
+Each base (or level) of the "tree" is cut from a sheet of acrylic glass into six squares of various lengths each containing four strips of WS2812 LEDs hooked in series.

 Software is split into three sections